elvinatombender222/pushy/README.md

 - [ ] Optional dark mode toggle
 - [ ] Admin menu for reviewing all groups and storage usage
 - [ ] Optional GitHub auto-deploy or static sync via script

+---

+## 🙏 Acknowledgments

+Pushy was inspired by the excellent design of [Pushover](https://pushover.net), but is entirely independent and self-hosted.
+No affiliation or endorsement implied.

+---

+## 📦 License

+MIT License — see [`LICENSE`](LICENSE) file for details.